Director of Wellbeing & Equality

 About my role

-I represent students on mental and physical wellbeing, equality, diversity, inclusion, and everything in between.
-I work a lot on the University and Union’s approach to dealing with issues like mental health, harassment and discrimination, sexual violence, physical health, and safety.
+Caitlin Ridgway represent students on mental and physical wellbeing, equality, diversity, inclusion, and everything in between.
+She works on the University and Union’s approach to dealing with issues like mental health, harassment and discrimination, sexual violence, physical health, and safety.
 I support many of the Students’ Association’s volunteer officers and subcommittees focusing on equality and wellbeing.

 You can find out more about my role below, and feel free to get in touch if you have any questions!

 The Director of Wellbeing works closely with our volunteer officers to advocate for equality, diversity, and inclusion, working on initiatives like the Zero Tolerance Policy and BAME Action Plan.
 They chair the Association Equal Opportunities Committee, and line manage a number of subcommittees and officers focusing on equality and representation for different communities of students:

 The Director of Wellbeing and Equality also works closely with the University on equality issues, representing students on University committees like Equally Safe; Central EDI Committee; Race, Ethnicity, Religion, and Belief Group; Race Equality Charter self-assessment team; and the Interfaith Steering Group.
 They also work closely with the University on initiatives like Report and Support, the Emily Test Charter, and the Race Equality Charter.

 The Director of Wellbeing and Equality works closely with the University on student welfare, health and wellbeing.
 They are the Students' Association's liason with Student Services and Nightline, and they also sit on the Community Council Health and Wellbeing Subcommittee.
 They also line manage some volunteer officers and subcommittees focusing on student welfare:

 The Director of Wellbeing is the Students' Association's lead on the Student Mental Health Agreement - a collaboration between the University and the Students' Association looking at joint projects to support students' mental health and wellbeing.